apache/sedona/docs/community/vote.md

 64cea38dd3ca171ee4e2a7365dbce999773862f2a11599bd0f27e9551d740659a519a9b976b3e7b0826088010967093e6acc9462f7073e9737c24b007a2df846  apache-sedona-1.2.0-incubating-bin.tar.gz
 ```

 * At the end of the output, you should also see the `BUILD SUCCESS` if you can compile the source code.
-If this step fails, you can contact Sedona PPMC and see if this is just because of your environment.
+If this step fails, you can contact Sedona PMC and see if this is just because of your environment.

 ## Check files manually